powehihihi/gauss-inverse-matrix/README.md

 ## New implementation

 ### Idea
 Now let's swap rows and columns according to the following rule: the leading element should be a maximum (by modulus) in the submatrix.
 Again if its modulus is too small we say that method is not applicable.
-This implementation is realised in Gauss.c.
+This implementation is realised in [Gauss.c](/Gauss.c).

 ### Problems
-If the simple implementation is applicable, it gives better results in time aand accuracy than new implementation.
+If the simple implementation is applicable, it gives better results in time and accuracy than new implementation.

 ### Is new implementation always applicable?
 No. Let's try to inverse [Hilbert Matrix](https://en.wikipedia.org/wiki/Hilbert_matrix).